 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Eye Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

-Eye cancer is a general term used to describe many types of tumors that occur in various parts of the eye.
-It occurs when cells in or around the eye change and grow uncontrollably, forming a mass called a tumor.
-A tumor may be benign (noncancerous) or malignant (cancerous, meaning cells can spread to other parts of the body).
-Cancer that forms in the eyeball is called an intraocular malignancy.
+Eye cancer is a general term used to describe many types of tumors that can start in various parts of the eye.
+It occurs when healthy cells in or around the eye change and grow uncontrollably, forming a mass called a tumor.
+A tumor can be benign or cancerous.
+A benign tumor means the tumor can grow but will not spread.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+Cancer that forms in the eyeball is called an intraocular (inside the eye) malignancy.

-Medical doctors who specialize in the diseases and function of the eye are called ophthalmologists (or “eye MDs”).
-These doctors can diagnose and treat intraocular melanoma.
+Medical doctors who specialize in the diseases and function of the eye are called ophthalmologists or “eye MDs”.
+These doctors can diagnose and treat intraocular melanoma (see below).
 Optometrists are another type of eye doctor.
 They prescribe eyeglasses and contact lenses.
 They are not medical doctors and are not trained to treat intraocular cancer.